sfabbro/canfar.github.io/docs/quick_start_en.md

 Once you have no more jobs in the queue, check the logs and output files `myjobs.*` on the batch host, and check on your VOSpace browser.
 All 4 of the generated catalogues should have been uploaded.

-If you do need your VM anymore, you can terminate it from the OpenStack dashboard.
-You are done!

 ## Helpful CANFAR commands and VM maintenance

 Once your VM is built, the responsibility is yours to maintain and update software.
 There are a few scripts you can run, all of them come with a ```--help```: